 If you want to know if vaping is right for you and if you can use a vaporizer?
 Then this article is for you.
 Because today, we will talk about the legal age for vaping.
 But before we answer that question?
 Let us first investigate vaping and why it is currently being regulated.

-Vaping has been considered a healthier alternative to smoking as a means of consuming select botanical plant matter and its other byproducts like concentrates and oils.
+Vaping has been argued to be a healthier alternative to smoking.
+It is a means of consuming select botanical plant matter or its byproducts like concentrates and oils.
 A vaporizer uses an electronic heating element that vaporizes the products without reaching the point of combustion.
 Because of the new vaping innovations and the latest advancements in technology, vaporizers have made the process of heating herbs, wax, and oils more convenient to the point that even minors can easily operate and use a vaporizer.

 Herein lies the danger of using a vaporizer and why many nations have started to impose regulatory policies to manage the use and distribution of vaporizers.
 In addition, it is best to point out that the materials used in these vaporizers are not suited for minors.

 Some of the most common vaporizers, like tobacco vaporizers, can easily be bought from gasoline stations and even in convenience stores.
-Unaware retailers sell these devices not knowing they should not be sold to minors.
+These products usually sit on the shelf next to other tobacco products.
+Unaware retailers sell these devices to minors.
 Furthermore, some online sellers — albeit their intention to comply with existing regulatory policies — still may sell vaporizer products to minors if using lenient verification programs on their websites.